tweag/sparkle/inline-java/README.md

 All rights reserved.

-Sparkle is free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.
+inline-java is free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.

 ## About

 ![Tweag I/O](http://i.imgur.com/0HK8X4y.png)

-Sparkle is maintained by [Tweag I/O](http://tweag.io/).
+inline-java is maintained by [Tweag I/O](http://tweag.io/).

 Have questions?
 Need help?
 Tweet at [@tweagio](http://twitter.com/tweagio).